Waboom AI

 • Organising and managing local files: rename, sort, deduplicate, move.
 The Downloads-folder cleanup task later in this post is the gateway version of this.

-• Preparing documents from source files: hand Claude a folder of inputs (meeting notes, brand assets, last quarter's reports) and ask for a finished one-pager, brief, or deck
+• Preparing documents from source files: hand Claude a folder of inputs (meeting notes, brand assets, reports).
+Ask for a finished one-pager, brief, or deck

 • Synthesising complex research: cross-source summarisation across PDFs, transcripts, articles, your own notes

-• Extracting data from unstructured files: pull tables out of PDFs, key clauses out of contracts, named entities out of reports, then save the structured output back to your computer or to Notion
+• Extracting data from unstructured files: pull tables out of PDFs, key clauses out of contracts, named entities out of reports.
+Save the structured output back to your computer or to Notion

 • Notice what is common to all four: they involve your files.
 Chat works on words.
 Cowork works on files.
 That is the line.